 183.715 Submission of adopted rule to Legislative Counsel required; exception.
 (1) A state agency that adopts a rule shall submit a copy of the adopted rule to the Legislative Counsel within 10 days after the agency files a certified copy of the rule in the office of the Secretary of State as provided in ORS 183.355 (1).
-The copy of the adopted rule that is submitted to the Legislative Counsel must show new matter in boldfaced type and omitted matter in italic type within brackets or in any manner approved by the Legislative Counsel that clearly delineates new and omitted matter.
+The copy of an amended rule that is submitted to the Legislative Counsel must show all changes to the rule by striking through material to be deleted and underlining all new material, or by any other method that clearly shows all new and deleted material.

 - (2) Notwithstanding subsection (1) of this section, an agency adopting a rule incorporating published standards or a specialty code by reference is not required to file a copy of those standards with the Legislative Counsel if: - (a) The standards or a specialty code adopted are unusually voluminous and costly to reproduce; and - (b) The rule filed with the Legislative Counsel identifies the location of the standards or a specialty code so incorporated and makes them available to the Legislative Counsel on the request of the Legislative Counsel.
-[Formerly 171.707; 1991 c.94 §1; 1999 c.167 §1]
+[Formerly 171.707; 1991 c.94 §1; 1999 c.167 §1; 2005 c.18 §2]